sanamasif/Entri_dsml_tasks/README.md

 12-KNN_Classification.ipynb:-This contains code for a K-Nearest Neighbors (KNN) classification task, where the algorithm predicts target based on features.

-13-MNIST_CNN_task.ipynb:-This contains code for classifying fashion items from the Fashion MNIST dataset using Convolutional Neural Networks (CNN).
-The project focuses on training a deep learning model to accurately classify clothing articles such as shirts, dresses, sneakers, and more.
-It includes implementation of CNN architectures, model training procedures, evaluation metrics, and visualization of results to achieve high classification accuracy.

 14-SVM_Classification.ipynb:-This contains code for a Support Vector Machine (SVM) classification task, where the algorithm predicts target based on features.

-15-decision_tree.ipynb:-This contains code for a Decision Tree classification task, where the algorithm predicts target based on features.

 16-deeo_learning_MLP.ipynb:-This contains comprehensive notes and explanations on Multi-Layer Perceptron (MLP) in deep learning.

 17-deep_learning_perceptron.ipynb:-This file contains Python code to create a perceptron model from scratch.

-18-linear_regression_salary_prediction.ipynb:-This contains code for predicting salaries using linear regression, where the model estimates target based on variables such as years of experience, education level, and location.

-19-logistic_regression_scratch.ipynb:-This contains Python code for implementing logistic regression from scratch.

 20-logr_confusion_metrics.ipynb:-model deployment,predict and evaluation using confusion matrix.

 21-natural_language_toolkit_nltk.ipynb:-This explores Natural Language Processing (NLP) techniques using the Natural Language Toolkit (NLTK).

-22-random_forest.ipynb:-This contains code for implementing Random Forest models for both classification and regression tasks.